pingcap/docs/v3.0/how-to/maintain/tidb-in-kubernetes/backup-and-restore.md

     > You must set the scheduled full backup PV's [reclaim policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy) to `Retain` to keep your backup data safe.

 * Configure `scheduledBackup.schedule` in the [Cron](https://en.wikipedia.org/wiki/Cron) format to define the scheduling.
-* Create a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the username and password that has the privilege to backup the database:
+* Create a Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the username and password that has the privilege to backup the database, and set `scheduledBackup.secretName` to the name of the created `Secret`(default to `backup-secret`):

     {{< copyable "shell-regular" >}}